American Hot Wax: Cast

-Reception
+Reception and legacy

 The film was a box-office bomb.
 However, head of Paramount Michael Eisner loved the movie and saw it nearly a dozen times.
 Critic Pauline Kael praised the performances and approvingly called the film "a super B-movie" and "trashily enjoyable".
 Janet Maslin of The New York Times wrote that "'American Hot Wax,' which has a plot so thin you could thread a needle with it, chooses to see the era strictly in terms of the B-movie melodramas it produced."
 Arthur D. Murphy of Variety called the film "unpretentious and enjoyable."
 Gene Siskel gave the film three stars out of four and wrote, "At its worst, 'Hot Wax' comes off as a 92-minute, 'blasts-from-the-past,' TV record offer ...
 At its best, the film does manage to suggest some of the frenzied innocence of rock's early days, before rock became a multibillion-dollar industry."
 Kevin Thomas of the Los Angeles Times found the film "enjoyable and at times poignant", although he noted the film seemed "evasive" on the issue of "Freed's involvement with payola (a word, incidentally, never heard in the film)."
 Gary Arnold of The Washington Post wrote, "Director Floyd Mutrux and screenwriter John Kaye evidently fail to perceive that the liveliest elements in their movie contradict their admiring view of Freed as a pop-culture hero and martyr ... the filmmakers insist on looking at their subject matter through rose-colored glasses."

+Author Charles Taylor included this film in his 2017 book Opening Wednesday at a Theater or Drive-in Near You.